erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 }
 ```

 Why do I love this mediocre design?
-It was fast to design and use in my code _and_
+It got `braidc` what it needed  _and_
 it still imposed the _structure_ in my code that even the best Rust error handling idioms
+would impose.
+And, because I knew it was mediocre, I paid extra attention whenever I wrote
+error handling into my code to _really_ understand what would make it great.

-would impose; therefore, making a more idiomatic set of Error types would be contained to
+And from that experience, came a set of goals that would lead me to a great design:
-just the parts of my code that created the Error value.
-And I was able to write
-enough errors to learn what my error types need to capture.
-I didn't find myself going back and rewriting or
-redesigning my error handling for a very long time.
-I always knew it was a "just fine"
-design, but it never impacted my productivity or my code quality.
-So, I was able to focus
-on getting the other parts of my code good to great.

-I now know that these are the key questions I need to answer:

 1. What error type design pattern fits best with my style?
 1. What information do the error types need to capture?
 1. How will error handling influence the code around it?